ChuhanWang10/dp_toolkit/README.md

 # Data processing toolkit

-This is a toolkit made by Chuhan for all types of data processing tasks.
+This is a toolkit for all types of data processing tasks.

 ## Environment setup